johannschopplich/nuxt-kql/docs/guide/getting-started.md

 ```

 :::tip
-If you have reasons not to use the [kirby-headless-starter](/guide/what-is-nuxt-kql#kirby-headless-starter) and want to use basic authentication, follow the [basic authentication method](/guide/authentication-methods#basic-authentication) guide.
+If you have reasons not to use the [Kirby Headless Starter](/guide/what-is-nuxt-kql#kirby-headless-starter) and want to use basic authentication, follow the [basic authentication method](/guide/authentication-methods#basic-authentication) guide.
 :::

 ## Step 4: Send Queries